zowe/zowe-explorer-vscode/README.md

 ## Directory Structure

-Zowe Explorer repository includes several folders with files that let you  build and configure various aspects of the extension, but most importantly we want to draw your attention to the `packages` folder.
-This folder has the following structure:
+Zowe Explorer repository includes several folders with files that let you build and configure various aspects of the extension.
+The bulk of the Zowe Explorer source code is in the `packages` directory.
+The `packages` folder has the following structure:

-- `├──`[`packages`](./packages) — includes source code of Zowe Explorer, extensibility API, and other Zowe Explorer extensions<br>
+- `├──`[`packages`](./packages) — includes source code of Zowe Explorer, various Zowe Explorer-related extensions, and the extensibility API<br>
-    - `├──`[`eslint-plugin-zowe-explorer`](./packages/eslint-plugin-zowe-explorer) — includes necessary files to configure ESlint plug-in for Zowe Explorer
+    - `├──`[`eslint-plugin-zowe-explorer`](./packages/eslint-plugin-zowe-explorer) — includes necessary files to configure ESLint plug-in for Zowe Explorer
     - `├──`[`zowe-explorer-api`](./packages/zowe-explorer-api) — includes files to set up and use Extensibility API for Explorer.
 The API has two modules: Profiles API and Tree API.
     - `├──`[`zowe-explorer-ftp-extension`](./packages/zowe-explorer-ftp-extension) — includes files to set up and use the FTP extension for Zowe Explorer.
     - `├──`[`zowe-explorer`](./packages/zowe-explorer) — core Zowe Explorer source files, ReadMe, Changelog, and more.